bdsmith147/2022-Quanta-Student-Symposium/README.md

 # Posters
 Registered participants are eligible to present a research poster at the two poster sessions Monday (16:30 - 18:30) and Tuesday (15:50 - 17:15) evenings.
 All submissions will be eligible for poster prizes.

-Participants may hang up their posters in the Lister Centre Aurora Room starting Monday morning at 7:00.
-Thumbtacks will be provided.
+Participants may hang up their posters in the Lister Centre Aurora Room starting Monday morning at 7:00. :pushpin: Thumbtacks will be provided.
 Look for a list indicating your assigned poster board number.

 # Sponsors & Contributors
 <p align="center">